apache/incubator-devlake-website/docs/Configuration/BitBucket.md

 #### Repositories

-Select the BitBucket repos to collect.
+Select the BitBucket repositories to collect.

 #### Data Entities